Introduction:

 I have a reward in heaven.

-Number three, third reason to rejoice.
+Number three, a third reason to rejoice.

-And the face of persecution is, "I'm in good company.
+And if face persecution is I'm in good company, I'm in good company.

 Look again, verse 12.

 Jesus says, "Your reward is great in heaven."
+But then he talks on this statement too.

 Abel, Moses, David, Elijah, Isaiah, Jeremiah, Daniel.